(800) 814 COOL Questions? Call Us Now!

 Read more

-Owens-Thomas House & Slave Quarters (Pass By)
+Owens-thomas House & Slave Quarters (Pass By)

 With its adjoining slave quarters, carriage house, and fragrant gardens were built in 1819.
 Guests are invited to tour the grounds to learn about the complicated, unfortunate relationship between those with and without power.
 The rooms are outfitted with period furniture and decorations and a few interactive exhibits.